thingsboard/thingsboard.github.io/_includes/docs/edge/user-guide/install/config.md

 export HTTP_BIND_PORT=8081
 ```

-#### Monolithic deployment on Windows
+#### Windows

-If ThingsBoard is installed on **Windows** as a **monolithic application**, you may specify the environment variables in
+If ThingsBoard Edge is installed on **Windows**, you may specify the environment variables in
-the thingsboard.yml file located in the following directory:
+the tb-edge.yml file located in the following directory:

 ```bash
 YOUR_INSTALL_DIR/conf